youngist/clean-blog/_posts/2014-06-22-how-to-break-pride.md

 headline: "How to Break Pride: A Guide for the LGBTQ Movement"
 tagline: undefined
 featuredphoto: "http://www.kaybarrett.net/wp-content/uploads/2013/04/246449_690067616843_1421114669_n.jpg"
 featuredphotoalttext: "June marks the anniversary of the Stonewall Riots of 1969.
 Activists, Kay Ulanday Barrett, LL Gimeno, and Stephanie Maria celebrate the 2012 Trans Day of Action.
-(Photo: www.kaybarrett.net)"
+(Photo: Sabelo Narasimhan)"
-videourl: undefined
 tags:
 - pride
 - organizing